 Cheap Solar Panels: How to Get the Best Price

-The Cheapest Solar Panels
+What Are the Cheapest Solar Panels Available?

 |Model||Power (watts)||Price per watt||Warranty||Efficiency||Where to buy|

 |Jinko 355 Mono||355||$0.77||10/25||18.31%||Check Price on eBay|

 If you’re looking to purchase any of the above models or read more about them, then you’ll find them on retail sites including Amazon and Ebay.
 Later on, we’ll list five our top five low cost solar panels if you’re looking for a quick click list of products to shorten the length of your shopping experience.

 It’s understandable that you want to try to source the cheapest solar power for homes rather than paying full price, but the all-important question is whether or not paying less is going to cost you more in the long term.